nhs-r-community/FunnelPlotR/cran-comments.md

 ## Release summary
-This is a first release of a package wrapper for ggplot2 to draw funnel plots for indirectly standardised ratios, such as those used to compare mortality in hospitals against predicted rates.
-It processes input data and adjusts for overdispersion before drawing a ggplot2 object and returning relevant data.frames.
-Future updates will include methods for proportions and ratios of counts.
+This is a second release of a package wrapper for ggplot2 to draw funnel plots for indirectly standardised ratios.
+It is a minor release, adding a nex scaling argument, fixing typos, hiding internal functions, and fixing several minor bugs.

-Comments from two previous CRAN submissions resolved:
-* Added absolute link to CODE_OF_CONDUCT.md, rather than relative.
-* Links academic papers in roxygen2 and DESCRIPTION changed to use <doi:> rather than \href element
-* Rephrased DESRIPTION to remove 'This package...'
-* Removed \donotrun in examples, as it was not appropriate

 ## Test environments
 * local windows 7, R 3.6.1
 * local windows 10, R 3.6.1
+* Windows dev on Win-builder
 * ubuntu 16.04.6 LTS (on travis-ci), R 3.6.1

 * r-hub: